International

 Special funding

 Equal opportunities is a key goal of the Erasmus+ program.
-To increase the number of participants with fewer opportunities in the future, the National Agency for Erasmus+ Higher Education Cooperation within the DAAD (NA DAAD) has increased the funding rates, expanded the target groups receiving additional financial support, and simplified access conditions .
-The target groups for the special funding can be found in the next sections.
+To increase the number of participants with fewer opportunities, the National Agency for Erasmus+ Higher Education Cooperation within the DAAD (NA DAAD) has increased the funding rates, expanded the target groups eligible for additional financial support (top-ups), and simplified access conditions .
+The target groups eligible for top-ups, which are paid in addtion to the base amounts, are listed in the next sections.

 There is no legal entitlement to a specific funding rate or funding period.